 If you’re a die-hard skier looking for deep snow, fun terrain, and lift-side camping, this Pacific Northwest road trip is for you.
 If possible, you should spend multiple days at each resort, and maybe even add a detour to the coast to really cap off an epic adventure.

-This route will take you to deep snow, stunning views, great terrain, and a cold beer at the end of the day.
+This route will take you to deep snow, stunning views, great terrain, and a cold beverage at the end of the day.
 Every stop brings you to a different resort that has its own charm—but most importantly, each one allows overnight camping in designated lots for a small cost.

-Stop 1: Mt.
-Baker Ski Area, Washington
+1. Mount Baker Ski Area, Bellingham, Washington

 This gem is no secret among avid skiers, but it’s definitely hidden deep in the Northern Cascades.
 The remote location makes the crowd-to-epic skiing ratio very tolerable.
-Expert skiers will have a blast on Mt.
-Baker’s technical, steep terrain—but the area also sports plenty of blues and greens for beginners.
+Expert skiers will have a blast on Mount Baker’s technical, steep terrain—but the area also sports plenty of blues and greens for beginners.

 Once you’ve skied out all the snow in bounds, grab your skins and access the backcountry.
 When conditions are safe, you can continue the powder feast in the endless trees and big bowls surrounding the resort.
 As an added bonus, you can ski right to your camper at the end of the day and enjoy the parking lots festivities.
 Or head into the small town of Glacier for a delicious meal at Chair 9, a local grub spot where you can swap stories with locals and rest your tired legs.